 Serve Juice In Moderation

-Not only does excess juice consumption introduce unnecessary calories and sugars to a growing child's diet, drinking a disproportionate amount of juice may lead to lowered consumption of other healthy liquids, like water.
-The AAP estimates that kids ages one to five currently consume at least twice the recommended amount of juice each day.
+Not only does excess juice consumption introduce unnecessary calories and sugars into a growing child's diet, but drinking a disproportionate amount of juice may lead to lowered consumption of other healthy liquids like water.
+The AAP estimates that kids ages 1 to 5 currently consume at least twice the recommended amount of juice each day.

-More healthy eating tips for kids
+More healthy-eating tips for kids

 The opinions expressed in this article are of the author and the author alone.
 They do not reflect the opinions of SheKnows, LLC or any of its affiliates and they have not been reviewed by an expert in a related field or any member of the SheKnows editorial staff for accuracy, balance or objectivity.
 Content and other information presented on the Site are not a substitute for professional advice, counseling, diagnosis, or treatment.
 Never delay or disregard seeking professional medical or mental health advice from your physician or other qualified health provider because of something you have read on SheKnows.
 SheKnows does not endorse any specific product, service or treatment.